kimjanssens/webtech2/README.md

 	- git pull alias branch
 	> Push your commits to the repository at alias origin and to the branch master
 	- git push
+- Removing
+	> Romoving a file will delete the selected file from your repository
+	- git rm -r filename
 - Branching
 	> Is used to work on your current project without compromising your old version.
 	- git checkout -b branchname